mvolkmann/blog/src/web-dev-tips.md

 is implemented on the page you are reading.
 Notice how the color of section headings temporarily changes when they come into view.
-TODO: Why does this only apply to the first header in Safari?
-TODO: It works fine in Chrome and Firefox.

 The last use case, lazy loading images, is better achieved in modern browsers by adding `loading="lazy"` to all `img` elements.